ibalosh/sinhook/readme.md

 # SinHook

-SinHook is a super simple [Sinatra app](http://www.sinatrarb.com/) which will collect JSON based requests made to it.
+SinHook is a super simple [Sinatra app](http://www.sinatrarb.com/) which was created to simplify in-house webhook testing.
+SinHook will collect JSON based requests and allow debugging them.

-You can easily run it locally to inspect and debug webhook requests, without worrying that your webhook requests will end up online.
+You can easily run the SinHook app locally to inspect and debug webhook requests, without worrying that your webhook requests will end up online.

 ## Using the app

-All you need to do is start up the Sinatra app by executing command
+To use the SinHook application, all you need to do is start up the Sinatra app by executing the following command:

 ``` ruby
 ruby sinhook
 ```

-Sinatra webapp should be online on your `localhost:8888` address.
+Sinatra webapp should be online on your machine at following web address: `localhost:8888`.
 Now that the Sinatra webapp is online, it is ready to be used.

 You can try it out by generating couple of webhook endpoints and send requests to them.

+## Webhook endpoints

-## Creating web hook requests endpoint
+### Creating endpoint

 To create a new webhook request endpoint, visit `http://localhost:8888/hook/generate` URL in your browser.
-Webhook request endpoint is created, and you will see a hook id for the new endpoint on the page.
+Webhook request endpoint will be created, and you will see a hook id for the new endpoint on the page.

+This way you have created a unique dedicated endpoint you could use for testing webhooks.
+You can generate any number of endpoints.

-## Sending requests to webhook endpoint
+### Sending requests to the endpoint

-To send requests to newly created endpoint, send data to `http://localhost:8888/hook/:hook_id` URL.
+To send a request to an endpoint, send data to `http://localhost:8888/hook/:hook_id` URL.
 Doing this with CURL would look something like this:

 ``` curl
 CURL -X POST http://localhost:8888/hook/8a85d917-22af-7928-a4e1-148c980b3bc8 -d "{'Hello World.'}"
 ```

+`8a85d917-22af-7928-a4e1-148c980b3bc8` would be the id of the endpoint which you have created before.

-## Viewing the requests on webhook endpoint
+### Viewing requests on the endpoint

 To view webhook requests you sent to an endpoint, all you need to do is visit the webhook endpoint URL, or initiate a GET request.